showmecode/RefreshControl/README.md

 ## How  to use ?

 1. `#import "UIScrollView+RefreshControl.h"`
-2. Add the refresh control to your UIScrollview objects
-3. Using the control just like below methods
+2. Using the control just like below methods

 ###  Sensitive Style